TheRacetrack/racetrack/docs/development/plugins-job-types.md

 python3 -m pip install --upgrade racetrack-client
 ```

-Let's run `racetrack plugin bundle` in a directory where the plugin is located (`go-job-type` dir)
+Running `racetrack plugin bundle` in a directory where the plugin is
-to turn a plugin into a ZIP file.
+located (`go-job-type` dir) turns the plugin into a ZIP file.

 ## Installing plugin to Racetrack

 Now, we can make use of the plugin by installing it to Racetrack.

-Let's go to the Dashboard Administration page
+Go to the Dashboard Administration page logged in as a staff user,
-(you need to be staff user to see this tab)
 and upload the zipped plugin there.

 ## Deploying sample Job

-Let's create an exemplary Job `sample-golang-function` that will be deployed to Racetrack.
+First, create an example Job (`sample-golang-function` for this example)
+that will be deployed to Racetrack.

 `perform.go` file contains the logic we want to deploy:
 ```go